Environmental Concerns Gas and Charcoal BBQs

 Looking at the fuel gauge, you can quickly tell how much carbon your BBQ emits.
 It will tell you how much gas is emitted from the grill and how much carbon is released into the atmosphere when the unit is active.

 Most gas grills are designed to use specific fuel types, meaning they only burn a particular fuel.
-If you plan on using charcoal as a replacement, you’ll have to check with your manufacturer to see what power they’re meant to use.
+If you plan on using charcoal as a replacement, you’ll have to fact-check your environmental concerns with your manufacturer to see what power they’re meant to use.

 Charcoal and gas grills are essential tools for many backyard cooks, but they’re not suitable for everyone.
 When you use either type of grill, look at your hood or lid, that can help reduce the number of emissions your cook-up emits.